aidamian/cpu_serving/README.md

   --label local-test
 ```

-Use `--backends` to run a subset (e.g. `--backends hf vllm`) and `--print-json` to mirror the saved payload to stdout.
-Any backend failures are captured in the JSON under `errors`.
+Use `--backends` to run a subset (e.g. `--backends hf vllm`).
+The runner reuses existing environments by default; add `--venv-reinstall` to recreate them or `--skip-venv-sync` to rely on previously installed dependencies.
+Include `--print-json` to mirror the final summary to stdout.

 ## Results